animo/.github/profile/README.md

 ## Our projects

-This lists some of Animo's open source
+This lists some of Animo's open source projects.

 | Repository                                                                                  | Description                                                                                                                                                |
 | ------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |